 In conclusion, apoA2, apoC1, apoC3 and apoE were lower in women with GDM and may have a role in inflammation, as both apoA2 and C3 correlated with CRP. apoC3 correlated with gestational age at GDM diagnosis, and apoA2 correlated with early gestational delivery in both women with GDM and control women, warranting its further investigation as a biomarker of premature delivery.

-The authors thank Qatar metabolic institute, Medical research Center, iTRI, Hamad Medical Corporation, Doha, Qatar.
-Weill Cornell Medicine Qatar and Qatar National Library for the article processing fees support.
+The authors thank Qatar Metabolic Institute, Medical Research Center, Translational Research Institute, Hamad Medical Corporation, Doha, Qatar.
+Weill Cornell Medicine-Qatar for the support.
+Medical Research Center, Hamad Medical Corporation and Qatar National Library for the article processing fees.

 SLA and ABA-S are joint senior authors.

 Correction notice This article has been corrected since it was published.
 The Acknowledgements section has been updated.